 David returned to Austin in 2013 to be closer to family, and scored his first sales listing just two weeks after his arrival—and it hasn’t stopped since, he says, because his fascination with architecture, homes, and the people who live in them constantly motivates his work.
 “Our lives are shaped by buildings.
 It’s important to find a space that really reflects who you are as a person, and that meets your needs so you can be your best self.
 It’s an emotional process,” he explains.
 As a homeowner himself and an investor in real estate, he also understands the myriad aspects of buying properties, and the different goals of each client.
 As a result, his transactions have doubled each year since that first listing.

-Outside of work, David chairs the board of the Austin Young Chamber, where he’s been a member since 2014, and he recently completed the Emerge program at Leadership Austin, which is geared toward empowering emerging leaders in the community.
+Outside of work, David serves as past chair for the board of the Austin Young Chamber, where he’s been a member since 2014, and he recently completed the Emerge program at Leadership Austin, which is geared toward empowering emerging leaders in the community.
 He regularly runs the Lady Bird Lake Trail, where he first established an Adopt-a-Garden campaign as a college intern for The Trail Foundation.
 David also volunteers for the Central Texas Food Bank and the United Way.
-He lives in a condo in East Austin, so he can absorb the urban energy that first beckoned him as a child.
+He lives in a townhome-style condo in Central Austin, so he can absorb the urban energy that first beckoned him as a child.